aws-observability/terraform-aws-observability-accelerator/examples/existing-cluster-haproxy/README.md

-This example demonstrates how to use the AWS Observability Accelerator Terraform modules with Nginx monitoring enabled.
+This example demonstrates how to use the AWS Observability Accelerator Terraform modules with haproxy monitoring enabled.
 The current example deploys the [AWS Distro for OpenTelemetry Operator](https://docs.aws.amazon.com/eks/latest/userguide/opentelemetry.html) for Amazon EKS with its requirements and make use of existing
 Amazon Managed Service for Prometheus and Amazon Managed Grafana workspaces.